 Fluff is your enemy!
-The kind of fluff I am referring to here, is the overly long copywriting, which takes your powerful marketing message and dilutes it into something weak and uninspiring.
+The kind of fluff I am referring to here is the overly long copywriting, which takes your powerful marketing message and dilutes it into something weak and uninspiring.

 To be or not to be?

 “To be or not to be.”

-If I can get the value of a 1000 word post into 400 words, I know I have achieved something.
-I will have taken 1000 words worth of value and concentrated them into a powerful and compelling 400 word marketing message (or blog post / landing page etc.)
+If I can get the value of a 1000 word blog post or article into just 300 words, I know I have achieved something.
+I will have taken 1000 words worth of value and concentrated them into a more powerful, compelling 300 word message.

-How can fluff be killing your business?
+How can fluff kill your business?

-In order for you to generate inquiries or sales, your marketing copy must motivate people to take some kind of action; click a link, email you, subscribe to your newsletter, etc.
+In order for you to generate inquiries or sales, your marketing copy must motivate people to take some kind of action; buy from you, call you, click a link, email you, subscribe to your newsletter, etc.